redding/ns-options/README.markdown

 ### Dynamically Defined Options

 Not all options have to be defined formally.
-Though defining an option through the `option` method allows the most functionality and allows for quickly seeing what can be configured, Namespace Options allows you to write options that have not been defined:
+Though defining an option through the `option` method allows the most functionality and allows for quickly seeing what can be used, Namespace Options allows you to write options that have not been defined:

 ```ruby
 App.settings.logger = Logger.new(App.settings.root.join("log", "test.log"))